 As your ovaries prepare their retirement plan, the hormones they’ve been producing since puberty begin to change their production schedule.

-This transition period lasts somewhere between four and eight years—which is a pretty long time to be experiencing uncomfortable symptoms.
+This transition period lasts somewhere between 4 and 8 years — which is a pretty long time to be experiencing uncomfortable symptoms.
 Phew.

 Here’s a quick breakdown of the key hormonal shifts that take place: